Narasimma-R/DSA/Largest Cycle.md

 ### Largest Cycle
-Problem Description :- Largest Sum Cycle
+Problem Description :- Largest Cycle

 Given a maze with N cells.
 Each cell may have multiple entry points but not more than one exit(i.e entry/exit points are unidirectional doors like valves).